Missouri Department of Health & Senior ServicesMissouri Department of Health & Senior Services Logo

 What do I do if I sell the business, move the store to another location or change the name of the store?

-Since the WIC Retailer Agreement is not transferable, any change of the store name, location or owner(s) makes the agreement null and void.
-A WIC retailer must give 60 days' advance notice to the WIC state agency.
-The store will need to complete a new application and complete the process to be considered for authorization.
+The WIC Retailer Agreement is not transferable, so any change of the store name, location or owner(s) makes the agreement null and void.
+A WIC retailer must give the WIC state agency 60 days’ advance notice.
+The store must submit a new application and complete the process to be considered for authorization.

 How can I pay a fine or reimbursement to the WIC program?